 You have a list of our Outdoor Greatest Hits.
 But what about the new places?
-After all, you can only go to Parson’s so many times.
-When you find yourself getting mad that someone else is sitting at “your” picnic table, it’s a sign that it’s time to try something different.
-Who knows - one of these might turn into your new favorite spot.
+After all, you can only go to Big Star so many times before they name a taco after you.
+When you find yourself getting mad that someone else is sitting at “your” table, it’s time to try something different.
+Who knows?
+One of these spots might become your new favorite.

 the Outdoor spots